PATIENTS & VISITORS

-The Richland Hospital, Inc. participates in a variety of health plans.
+The Richland Hospital and Clinics participates in a variety of health plans.
 You can learn the details of your policy by visiting your insurance company’s website or contacting its customer/member services department.
-The back of your insurance card should include the phone number and website address you’ll need.
+The back of your insurance card should include the phone number and website address you will need.

 Questions to Ask Your Insurer

-- Is the Richland Hospital, Inc. in-network for my plan?
+- Is the Richland Hospital and Clinics in-network for my plan?
 If not, how will this affect payment for the services I would receive?